bcgov/angular-scaffold/README.md

 `npm i -g yarn`

-## Build and Deployment
+## Fork, Build and Deployment

+1. After installing Node and Yarn, you can fork or straight download a copy of this application to start your own app.
-1. `ng serve` to start the a webpack server to run the application on port 4200
+1. `npm start` to start the a webpack server to run the application on port 4200

     Go to http://localhost:4300 to verify that the application is running